-Click this button to refresh all registered Gradle projects after changes have been made to a Gradle script.
+Click this button to re-import all registered Gradle projects after changes have been made to a Gradle script.

 Use this button to execute a Gradle task.
-When you click this icon, the Run Gradle Task dialog opens.
-You can enter the name of the task that you want to execute.
+When you click this icon, the Run Anything window opens.
+Enter a name of the task that you want to execute.
 To execute several tasks, enter task names using space to separate each new task.

 Use these buttons to expand or collapse all the nodes.

-Click this button to configure the settings of the current Gradle project in the Gradle settings dialog box.
+Click this button to configure the settings of the current Gradle project in the Gradle settings dialog.